eloj/radix-sorting/README.md

 This is only possible because the sort is stable.

-## <a name="by-rank"></a>Immutability
+## <a name="by-rank"></a>Immutability / Returning indeces

-So far, in the general case, we've had our code rearrange the values in the input array itself.
-It's sometimes desirable to be able to treat the input as immutable, however.
+So far we've mostly had our code rearrange the values in the input array itself, but it's sometimes desirable to be able to treat the input as immutable.

-The obvious, and common solution if we can't (or don't want to) rearrange the input, is to generate an array of pointers into the input and then sort those pointers.
-This is usually how we do things when sorting record types in a C-style language, since rearranging them implies copying a lot of data, which can be expensive, and because we can have multiple pointer arrays representing different sort orders over the same input.
+The obvious solution is to generate an array of pointers into the input and then sort those pointers.
+This is usually how we do things when sorting record types (or strings) in a C-style language, since rearranging these implies copying a lot of data, which can be expensive, and because we can have multiple pointer arrays representing different sort orders over the same input.

-This is all well and fine, assuming we have access to pointers.
-Even if we do, there can be benefits to instead returning the indeces (or _ranks_) into the input array.
+An alternative is to sort using indeces instead.
+You can think of it as assigning a number between `0` and `N-1` to each object to be sorted, and the returning a permutation of these numbers that represents the sorted order.

 Example: Take as input the array `A = { 2, 42, 1 }`.
 Assuming zero-based indexing, the rank-array representing
 an ascending sort of the input is `R = { 2, 0, 1 }`.
-I.e `{ A[R[0]], A[R[1]], A[R[2]], ... }` = `{ 1, 2, 42, ... }`
+I.e `{ A[R[0]], A[R[1]], A[R[2]], ...
+A[R[N-1]]}` = `{ 1, 2, 42, ... }`

+Having the sort return indeces is also useful if we need to sort something which is split over different arrays, since the result can be applied to the original input as well as any 'parallel' arrays.
+This is demonstrated in the example code below, where we decouple `name` from the struct whose key we're sorting on.

 So the goal is to modify our sorting function to return `R` instead of permuting `A`.
 We can achieve this with quite minor changes: